edgedb/edgedb/docs/guides/auth/index.rst

 this callback URL, you will need the hostname, port, and database name of your database.
 The database name is ``edgedb`` by default.
 The hostname and port can be found running this CLI command:

+.. "in each provider's interface": I read this as "you need to go back to
+.. the provider's website to enter this url" but maybe this is just what you
+.. use to set the redirect_to url?
+I don't see anything about callback urls
+.. in the Google auth page and have tentatively concluded that this section
+.. is just referring to how to set the redirect_to url.

 .. code-block:: bash